Khudi: Hallaj and Prophetic Perfection

 Thus, through the untiring action of Iqbalian man, society’s wellbeing is ensured and maintained.
-"The fate of a people does not depend so much on organization as on the worth of and power of individual men."
+"The fate of a people does not depend so much on organisation as on the worth of and power of individual men."
 Without such an effort, society becomes decadent – which is the current state of Muslims, according to Iqbal.
-Through the inner, creative tension of man, an evolutionary picture of his ascent is put forward by Iqbal, which borrows from Bergson’s élan vital and Nietzche’s will to power, whereby the fundamental driving force of humanity (and all of existence, in fact) is the achievement of endless perfection.
+Through the inner, creative tension of man, an evolutionary picture of his ascent is put forward by Iqbal, which borrows from Bergson’s élan vital and Nietzsche’s will to power, whereby the fundamental driving force of humanity (and all of existence, in fact) is the achievement of endless perfection.
 "In his inmost being man, as conceived by the Quran, is a creative activity, an ascending spirit who, in his outward march, rises from one state of being to another: ‘It needs not that I swear by the sunset redness and by the night and its gatherings and by the moon when at her full, that from state to state shall ye be surely carried onward.’"
 Thus "the joy of the journey is not in the arrival, but in the perpetual tramp….
 Ceaseless effort and not repose is what gives zest to life, and so Iqbal prefers humanity in its imperfect state."
 Illustrated in Iqbal’s own words, "Man marches always onward to receive ever fresh illuminations from an Infinite Reality which ‘every moment appears in a new glory.’"
-Iqbal saw in the constant striving to realize the perfection of the individual epitomized by Hallaj’s ana al-Haq, as described earlier, the ideal of the nation itself.
-Annemarie Schimmel notes, "In a group of quatrains in his posthumous work (Armaghan-i Hijaz), the ideal nation is that which realizes ana’l-haqq in its striving, i.e. which proves to be creative truth, a living, active reality which witnesses God’s reality by its own national – or supranational – life."
+Iqbal saw in the constant striving to realise the perfection of the individual epitomised by Hallaj’s ana al-Haq, as described earlier, the ideal of the nation itself.
+Annemarie Schimmel notes, "In a group of quatrains in his posthumous work (Armaghan-i Hijaz), the ideal nation is that which realises ana’l-haqq in its striving, i.e. which proves to be creative truth, a living, active reality which witnesses God’s reality by its own national – or supranational – life."
 This is an idea that seeks to reconcile the opposition between Iqbal’s perfect man being an individual, and his responsibility to society.
 Indeed, the Iqbalian man is at once separate from society and inextricably bound to it.
-This conception of man and society is mirrored in Iqbal’s notion of man’s relationship to God, as a simple verse summarizes his entire attitude to the problem: "The men of God do not become God,/but they are never separated from God!"
+This conception of man and society is mirrored in Iqbal’s notion of man’s relationship to God, as a simple verse summarises his entire attitude to the problem: "The men of God do not become God,/but they are never separated from God!"
 In this way, the Iqbalian man, in his never-ending creativity – which is rooted in man’s inextricable relationship to God – continually recreates himself and his society, thereby, inevitably, shedding the shackles of colonialism.